 Regarding education, UAE Centennial 2071 highlights the importance of excellent quality of education, focusing on advanced science, technology, and engineering.
 Other educational measures include teaching students mechanisms for discovering their individual talents and interests early, nurturing ethics and values, and producing graduates who are open-minded and benefit from world experiences.
 On the institutional level, educational institutions are encouraged to be incubators of entrepreneurship and innovators and to be international research centers.

-The conference will include ample time for discussion and informal interactions between researchers from all over the world, to ensure a lively exchange of ideas.
-Each day of the three-day conference features a keynote lecture, parallel sessions, and symposia giving participants access to a range of topics in educational research and assessment.
+The conference included time for discussion and informal interactions between researchers from all over the world to ensure a lively exchange of ideas.
+Each day of the three-day conference featured a keynote lecture, parallel sessions, and symposia giving participants access to various topics in educational research and assessment.

-Each session will include several presentations organized around themes related to one or more of the IEA studies (such as ICCS, ICILS, PIRLS, and/or TIMSS), methodology and analysis in large-scale assessment, learning and teaching practice in international education, using IEA data for evaluation or development at national and regional levels, and the policy implications of research.
-A poster competition introduces an alternative forum for interaction with the wider research community.
+Each session included several presentations organized around themes related to one or more of the IEA studies (such as ICCS, ICILS, PIRLS, and/or TIMSS), methodology and analysis in large-scale assessment, learning and teaching practice in international education, using IEA data for evaluation or development at national and regional levels, and the policy implications of research.

-The social program offered by our host, the Ministry of Education of the United Arab Emirates, will include a welcome reception and a social dinner, providing an opportunity for attendees to make and renew acquaintances in a relaxed setting.
+The social program offered by our host, the Ministry of Education of the United Arab Emirates, included a welcome reception, a social dinner, and a visit to Expo 2020, providing an opportunity for attendees to make and renew acquaintances in a relaxed setting.

-Dr Rabbaa Al Sumaiti, assistant undersecretary for the performance improvement sector at the UAE Ministry of Education, will talk about “Global Trends in Education - Opportunities and Challenges.”
+Dr Mohammed Al Mualla, Undersecretary for Higher Education Academic Affairs, will talk about “Global Trends in Education - Opportunities and Challenges.”